wiremoons/opass/README.md

 For Windows '`Powershell`' use: `$env:OPASS_WORDS=7 ; $env:OPASS_NUM=8 ; ./opass`

+Output will use ANSI colour by default.
+The '**NO_COLOR**' environment is respected and colour output is disabled if it is set.
+This can also be specified on the command line by running commands as shown below:

+For Windows '`cmd.exe`' use:            `set "NO_COLOR=1" & opass`
+For Windows '`Powershell`' use:         `$env:NO_COLOR=1 ; ./opass` For macOS, Linux, '`Unix shells`' use:  `NO_COLOR=1 opass`

+See: https://no-color.org/ web site for more information about `NO_COLOR` support in applications.

 ## Application Screen Outputs

 Below are examples of the outputs display when the program is run.